 When: All year round

 Following the coastal cliffs and beaches for six kilometres, you can set off, with just you and your backpack to see some of the most jaw-dropping vistas Sydney has to offer.
 Think sweeping panoramas, beautiful beaches, craggy cliffs, secluded bays, boutique shopping, great eating and drinking spots, cuppa-sipping cafes, beautiful parks and even some rock pools.

-With seven stunning beaches that make up the coastal walk, it helps to plan your peregrination.
+With seven stunning beaches that make up the coastal walk, it helps to plan ahead.
 Most of the beaches have sheltered areas for picnics, kids playgrounds, kiosks, toilets and change-rooms for the sandy struggle into your swimmers.

 Timing and Terrain

-Weather With You
+What to Take With You

 Back to Comfort